tushartushar/theGreekLegacy/legacy.md

 Hippocrates is often called the father of medicine in Western culture.[1]
 The original oath was written in Ionic Greek, in the late Fifth Century BCE.[2]
 It is usually included in the Hippocratic Corpus.

+###Odeon of Herodes Atticus

+The Odeon of Herodes Atticus [33] is a stone theatre structure located on the southwest slope of the Acropolis of Athens[34].It was built in 161 AD by the Athenian magnate Herodes Atticus[34] in memory of his wife, Aspasia Annia Regilla.
+It was originally a steep-sloped theater with a three-story stone front wall and a wooden roof made of expensive, cedar of Lebanon timber[35].
+It was used as a venue for music concerts with a capacity of 5,000.
+It lasted intact until it was destroyed and left in ruins by the Heruli in 267 AD.
+The audience stands and the orchestra (stage) were restored using pentelic marble in the 1950s.
+Since then it has been the main venue of the Athens Festival, which runs from May through October each year, featuring a variety of acclaimed Greek as well as International performances.

 ##References